L-Applin/rhtm/README.md

 Music interaction with level design will help player solve a mix of platforming and puzzling

-1. General ideas
+1) General ideas

-1. Interaction between music, level design and player actions:
+1.Interaction between music, level design and player actions:

  A. Player actions will influence the music of the game.

  B. These changes in music will be reflected in the level itself.
 Ex. :

   i.
 Door opens, spike removed, platform appears, etc;
   ii.
 Colors,
   iii.
 Enemies;

 iv.
 General change (gravity (?), level rotation (?), teleportation (?), etc).